sachinraja/pdfc/README.md

 ## API

+Please note that this package is pure ESM, see [this](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more details.

-Compile pdfs, this will also write files to `pdfs` by default:
+Compile PDFs, this will also write files to `pdfs` by default:

 ```js
 import { compilePdfs } from '../src'